Infertility Treatment Clinic

 - As a women ages, her risk of having a miscarriage increases.

 How long should women try to get pregnant before calling their doctors?

 Most healthy women under the age of 30 shouldn’t worry about infertility unless they’ve been trying to get pregnant for at least a year.
-At this point, women should talk to their doctors about a fertility evaluation.
+At this point, women should talk to their doctors about a fertility evaluation and opt for ayurvedic treatment for infertility.
 Men should also talk to their doctors if this much time has passed.